lewisjkl/blog/_posts/2020-02-17-cats-effect-ref.md

 3. Is modified atomically
 4. Is dealt with using only pure functions

-`Ref` provides these features by combining Java’s `AtomicReference` and Cats Effect’s `Sync` type class.
+`Ref` gets its atomicity from Java’s `AtomicReference` and its referential transparency by using Cats Effect’s `Sync` type class.
 To show how these building blocks combine to create `Ref`, I am going to walk through each of the major operations that are available on Ref:

 1. `of`
 2. `get`